The Carnival Magic is the second cruise ship in Carnival Cruise Lines’ Dream Class.

-The Carnival Magic has a range of entertainment venues including the Serenity, an adults-only area located on top of the ship, and the auditorium on deck 3, which will host entertainment shows.
+The Carnival Magic has a range of entertainment venues including the Serenity, an adults-only area located on top of the ship, and the auditorium on deck 3, which hosts entertainment shows.

-Club O2 is a teens-only area that will offer movies, music, videogames and Karaoke.
-Camp Carnival will offer a wide range of activities designed for children from two to 11 years.
-Circle C is a dedicated area for kids between 12-14 years, and will host a variety of activities.
+Club O2 is a teens-only area that offers movies, music, videogames and Karaoke.
+Camp Carnival offers a wide range of activities designed for children from two to 11 years.
+Circle C is a dedicated area for kids between 12-14 years, and host a variety of activities.